pedrovgs/Shot/README.md

 executeScreenshotTests - Checks the user interface screenshot tests.
 If you execute this task using -Precord param the screenshot will be regenerated. blueDebugDownloadScreenshots - Retrieves the screenshots stored into the Android device where the tests were executed for the build BlueDebug blueDebugExecuteScreenshotTests - Records the user interface tests screenshots.
-If you execute this task using -Precord param the screenshot will be regenerated for the build BlueDebug blueDebugRemoveScreenshots - Removes the screenshots recorded during the tests execution from the Android device where the tests were executed for the build BlueDebug greenDebugDownloadScreenshots - Retrieves the screenshots stored into the Android device where the tests were executed for the build GreenDebug greenDebugExecuteScreenshotTests - Records the user interface tests screenshots.
-If you execute this task using -Precord param the screenshot will be regenerated for the build GreenDebug greenDebugRemoveScreenshots - Removes the screenshots recorded during the tests execution from the Android device where the tests were executed for the build GreenDebug
+If you execute this task using -Precord param the screenshot will be regenerated for the build BlueDebug blueDebugRemoveScreenshotsBefore - Removes the screenshots recorded before the tests execution from the Android device where the tests were executed for the build BlueDebug blueDebugRemoveScreenshotsAfter - Removes the screenshots recorded after the tests execution from the Android device where the tests were executed for the build BlueDebug greenDebugDownloadScreenshots - Retrieves the screenshots stored into the Android device where the tests were executed for the build GreenDebug greenDebugExecuteScreenshotTests - Records the user interface tests screenshots.
+If you execute this task using -Precord param the screenshot will be regenerated for the build GreenDebug greenDebugRemoveScreenshotsBefore - Removes the screenshots recorded before the tests execution from the Android device where the tests were executed for the build GreenDebug greenDebugRemoveScreenshotsAfter - Removes the screenshots recorded after the tests execution from the Android device where the tests were executed for the build GreenDebug
 ```

 If for some reason you are running your tests on a different machine and you want to skip the instrumentation tests execution and just compare the sources remember you can use the following shot configuration: